justinjest/python-essentials/lessons/01IntroToPython.md

 Follow the installation instructions for your operating system:

 1. **Install Python:**
-   - Follow the installation instructions for your operating system.
-Note: If you are using Windows, it is common to use the Windows Subsystem for Linux for development.
-WSL is not recommended for this class.
-Later lessons use matplotlib for graphs.
+   - Follow the installation instructions for your operating system. **Note: If you are using Windows, it is common to use the Windows Subsystem for Linux for development.
+WSL is not recommended for this class.** Later lessons use `matplotlib for graphs`.
 It is difficult to do the configuration needed to get graphs to show in the WSL environment.
 Windows users should install in Windows native.
    - Make sure to check the option to **Add Python to PATH** during installation.

 2. **For macOS**: